noec764/erpnext/docs/dooks/customize-dooks/articles/disable-rounded-total.md

 <img alt="Print Preview" class="screenshot" src="../assets/hide-rounded-total-2.png">

-For system to take effect of this setting, you should clear cache and refresh your Dooks account.
+For system to take effect of this setting, you should clear cache and refresh your Dokie account.
 Then your print formats shall not render value for the Rounded Total in the print formats.

 <div class=well>Note: This setting will only affect Standard print formats.</div>